DSS-Data198/Data198/_announcements/general.md

 date: 2024-09-23 #Year-Month-Date
 ---
 * Welcome to DATA 198: Introduction to Real World Data Science!
 We're still constructing this site... stay tuned!

+## Quote of the week:
+* *“Even the greatest was once a beginner.
+Don’t be afraid to take that first step.” —Muhammad Ali*